 Housing scholarship awards are granted to incoming students through the undergraduate admissions process.
 The amounts of the housing scholarship awards vary and are awarded by the Office of Admission.
-All students are considered for these awards, however not all students are guaranteed a housing award.
-Housing scholarship awards include, but are not limited to, the following: IIT Housing Scholarships, Athletic Room & Board, and ROTC Room & Board.
+All students are considered for these awards, however, not all students are guaranteed a housing award.
+Housing scholarship awards include but are not limited to the following: IIT Housing Scholarships, Athletic Room and Board, and ROTC Room and Board.

 Housing awards are available each semester an undergraduate student is enrolled at least full time (12 credit hours or more).
-The housing awards are restricted to follow the Less than Full-Time Enrollment Policy, as outlined on the Policies and Procedures web site.
+The housing awards are restricted to follow the Less Than Full-Time Enrollment Policy, as outlined on the Policies and Procedures web page.

 The Housing Scholarship is not applicable to State Street Village, off-campus housing, or for graduate apartments (Carmen Hall, Bailey Hall, or Cunningham Hall), unless the undergraduate student has special permission to move into the apartment option and are a lease holder.

 *Students who matriculated prior to spring 2012 are eligible to use their housing scholarship towards housing costs in State Street Village (SSV).